 Don’t make decisions when you are tired

 This could be a disclaimer for anything in my life; very few decisions I make when I am tired are good decisions.
-If it is not pressing, write yourself a note as a reminder and make the decision on the next day when tiredness is no longer clouding your judgement.
+If it is not pressing, write yourself a note as a reminder and make the decision the next day when tiredness is no longer clouding your judgment.
 This would have really saved me on the video monitor argument.

 Ask for help

 Sometimes I just need a break from decision-making, so I ask Carlos to help in the evening.
 The kids tend to automatically come to me with questions or problems since I am the one at home with them all day.
 In this case, it is OK to tag-team if you have that option available.
 Simply letting Carlos know I need him to take over answering questions for a while is all I need to do.
-Then if someone comes to me, I can just redirect them to ask daddy.
+Then if someone comes to me, I can just redirect them to ask Daddy.

-While these tips certainly won’t get rid of decision fatigue all the time, they make a big difference in helping me get through my days with some sanity left in tact.
+While these tips certainly won’t get rid of decision fatigue all the time, they make a big difference in helping me get through my days with some sanity left intact.